settai/cheatsheets/ctf/README.md

 put file	upload file
 mput mask upload all files matching the mask to current working directory
 ```

+Due to shell restrictions, you will need to escape the backslashes for the host.

 ## Reverse shell